dbeurle/grinduino/README.md

 ## Overview

+A lack of consistency of grinding the correct amount of coffee led to the birth of this project.
 This project is intended to provide Arduino control for a doser style grinder with an on-off switch.
+With automation of the grinding process, less coffee waste is expected which helps reduce coffee bean costs.

 An interface will allow the use of three timings; single dose, double dose and a purge function.
 The purge function allows the stale grounds that have accumulated in the chute of the grinder to be flushed out.
-Each of these functions will be able to be modified through a display and three button inputs.
+Each of these functions will be able to be modified through an LCD display and five button inputs.

-For testing purposes, an Arduino will be used to handle the logic and the onboard LED will server as the 'motor' state.
+For testing purposes, an Arduino will be used to handle the logic and set the solid state relay state.
+Menu items can be easily added as features are requested / developed.

 ## Electronics

-To be updated.
+Bill of materials:

+- 2x 20A solid state relays (double isolation)
+- 1x Mini-Din connectors and sockets for control signal
+- 1x Arduino for prototyping
+- 1x LCD / keypad shield for the Arduino
+- Casing

 ## License